attachaudhury/BusinessBook/README.md

 > A web/desktop erp built for nodejs (Node/Electron/Angualr/Express/Mongo).

-I am baking a open source erp for small and medium size businesses.
+I am making a open source erp for small and medium size businesses.
 New contributors are warmly encouraged

 ## Installation